pip-services/pip-services-docs/content/en/python/messaging/queues/messaging_capabilities.md

 > `public` get canDeadLetter(): boolean

-- **returns**: boolean - true if queue is able to send messages to dead letter queue.
+- **returns**: boolean - True if queue is able to send messages to dead letter queue.

 #### canMessageCount